DhanashreeKamath/ClubWebsite/README.md

 import hljs from 'highlight.js';
 import 'highlight.js/styles/idea.css';
 ```
 There is nothing odd about the above code.
 Highlight.js is a syntax highlighter written in JavaScript.
 It works in the browser and on the server.
-It works with markup and doen't depend on any framework .It also has automatic language detection.
+It works with markup and doesn't depend on any framework .It also has automatic language detection.
+By installing npm package it will create packge.json node module in which all the css and js files will be downloaded .
+Then by using import satement we can use required CSS .

 ### (b)